Birds and Wildlife

 Anahim Lake is situated on the Pacific Interior Flyway.
 It is estimated that over one million birds use this migration route funneling between South America and Alaska.

-The lake supports a nesting colony of American White Pelicans in the summertime, and at various times throughout the year you can see herons, grebes, sandhill cranes, many different ducks, woodpeckers, kingfishers, red-wing blackbirds, swallows, rufous hummingbirds, osprey, bald eagles, and many others.
+The lake is a feeding ground for a colony of American White Pelicans in the summertime, and at various times throughout the year you can see herons, grebes, sandhill cranes, many different ducks, woodpeckers, kingfishers, red-wing blackbirds, swallows, rufous hummingbirds, osprey, bald eagles, and many others.

-You can often hear the haunting call of the loon, or the howl of coyotes or wolves.
-Trumpeter swans can be seen in spring and fall.
-They were considered an endangered species until they were brought back from the brink of extinction by Ralph Edwards of Lonesome Lake, which is located in nearby Tweedsmuir Park.
+Trumpeter swans can be seen in the Spring and Fall.
+They were considered an endangered species until they were brought back from the edge of extinction by well known naturalist Ralph Edwards of Lonesome Lake, which is located in nearby Tweedsmuir Park.

 "A sanctuary outside of time."